Cancel anytime

 Market Risk

-Specific risks include credit risk associated with the underlying debt securities, interest rate risk (although floating rate loans mitigate this), and liquidity risk, especially in less liquid parts of the market.
+Specific risks include credit risk associated with the issuers of floating rate debt, interest rate risk (although less than fixed-rate bonds), and liquidity risk for less actively traded securities.

 Investor Profile